U-P-G-R-A-Y-E-D-D/AndroidStudioBenchmark/README.md

 I was using default settings while installation almost for all my tests.

-`Intel HAXM` also must be installed if you run on Intel chip.
+`Intel HAXM` also must be installed if you run on Intel chip (it is installed by default with Android Studio).

 I have set 4Gb RAM for my android virtual machine.